Mineral Fork ATV Trail For Dirt Biking

 Note: As of September 2007, ATV riding on Forest Service Roads is limited to designated roads.
 To obtain the latest map of designated roads, make sure to contact the Forest Service HQ at (801) 466-6411.

-Overall, Mineral Fork ATV Trail is the 9th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Overall, Mineral Fork ATV Trail is the 7th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Several of the better dirt bike trails are nearby Mineral Fork ATV Trail including Soapstone Basin Road, Strawberry Ridge / Currant Creek, Millville Canyon Trail, Murdock Basin ORV Trail System and Slader Ridge Trail.